 In the same manner, a bachelor’s degree senior earns $17.94 as an average hourly wage rate and $19.24 as an average co-op hourly wage rate.
 A master’s degree first-year student would earn about $22.21 as an average hourly wage rate and $23.46 as an average co-op hourly wage rate.

 The last but highest wage rate is for master’s degree second year internship students who can earn an average intern hourly wage rate of $23.06 and $26.82 as average co-op hourly wage rate.

 Apart from payments, many employers offer their interns with compensation packages.
 Some of them are relocation assistance, a housing stipend and more as compensation.
 Other employers who offer compensations are social activities for interns along with holiday pay.

 3. Top paying interns:

 Apart from employers who make an average internship pay, there are tech firms and oil companies which pay the best for interns.
-With a survey which was made to find internships and top paying interns, there were few financial companies too which made a list.
-To attract the top talent of next generation paying a higher pay for interns is essential.
+With a survey that was made to find internships and top paying interns, there were few financial companies too which made a list.
+To attract the top talent of the next generation paying higher pay for interns is essential.